Road bikes are used on paved trails and roads; hence the name. They are light in weight and great for commuting and riding long distances for fitness.

 Road bikes are generally made up of two types of materials, aluminum, and carbon.

-- Carbon Fiber – A carbon frame is quite light, comfortable, and provides a ride that is much more vibration-free than an aluminum frame.
+- Carbon Fiber – A carbon frame (like with the Schwinn Fastback Carbon 105 men's road bike) is quite light, comfortable, and provides a ride with significantly fewer vibrations than an aluminum frame.
 However, carbon frames tend to be more expensive.

-In general, an aluminum frame is ideal for a beginner road cyclist, or someone who doesn’t care about cutting time off their miles, and is just looking for a good ride for fitness and fun.
-A road cyclist, who is seriously training for a competition, is concerned about their speed and wants an incredibly light frame, they would be best suited for a Carbon Fiber frame.
+In general, an aluminum frame is ideal for a beginner road cyclist, or someone who doesn’t care about cutting time off their miles and just wants a good ride for fitness and fun.
+Road cyclists who are seriously training for a competition or are concerned about their speed would be best suited for a carbon fiber frame.

 There are several types of pedals that you can use while on a road bike.
 You should choose the pedals that provide you the most comfort and efficiency possible for the best riding experience.

 - Platform Pedals – These pedals are the most commonly recognized pedals across categories.
 Their flat surface provides an even surface for your foot to rest on.
 These pedals can be used with a variety of shoes and are the easiest to remove your foot from.
-This type of pedal on a road bike would be ideal for someone who is just beginning or is uncomfortable with their foot being restrained.
+Platform pedals are ideal for someone who is just starting out on a road bike or is uncomfortable with their foot being restrained.

 - Clipless Pedals – Road cyclists may be most known for these pedals where you actually “clip in”.
 While there are many different kinds of clipless pedals, this form of pedal, overall, provides the most efficiency to the power of each pedal stroke.
 This pedal works by connecting a special bike shoe that has a cleat on the bottom directly into the clips of the clipless pedal.
 Clipless pedals do take some work to master, but after a while, it becomes second nature and your ride will be that more efficient because of it.
 This type of pedal is great for the road cyclist who goes on long rides and is looking to increase their efficiency.